zeromq/ingescape/doc/content/blog/network_layer.md

 ### Fully decentralized, asynchronous and scalable

 Most software buses and network systems use central brokers to make applications connect to the others.
 Some other solutions use hardcoded adresses and ports for these connections.
-The ingeScape community had the strong objective to provide a **fully decentralized** solution, and thus avoid theses two practices, or at least not make them mandatory.
+The ingeScape community had the strong objective to provide a **fully decentralized** solution, and thus avoid these two practices, or at least not make them mandatory.

 That is why ingeScape environments are extremely flexible and insure that: